dydko1/Scraper-6-Minute-English/README.md

 Program has created to passed out subject "technicas and internet languages".
 Scraper cooperate with H2SQL, MySQL, PostgreSQL.
 Aplication use Jsoup do parsing pages.
-J2html create out page as one page with picture, mp3, pdf and css (link below).
+J2html generate out page as one page with pictures, mp3, pdf and css (link below).

 http://www.dydko1.cba.pl/